- American alligators are solitary predators who usually eat fish, birds, and small mammals.

-- Cottonmouths are a native species of North America where they like to live in and near water.
+- Cottonmouths are a native species of North America that like to live in and near water.

 - Recent research has suggested that alligators have some immunity to the venom of pit viper snakes.
 This may be why they seem to be able to attack and eat this kind of snake with no ill effects.

 This clip released by a Florida wildlife channel captures an epic battle between two fierce animals.
 Both are deadly in their own way but in this particular encounter, the alligator is victorious and secures a snake snack.
-Scroll down to watch the full video of this sneak attack.
+Click below to watch the full video of this sneak attack.

 Where And How Do Cottonmouths Live?